gamtiq/adam/README.md

 ### reverse(value: Any): Any

 Reverse or negate the given value.

+### select(filter: Any, from: Any, [settings: Object]): Any

+Return the value of the first element in the passed array that satisfies the specified filter(s).

 ### split(obj: Object, firstObjFields: Array | Object | null, [settings: Object]): Array